 Yes, it is still possible to access Gmail in China even though Gmail has been blocked since the middle of 2014.
-Most people check email using a VPN, or virtual private network.
+This includes pretty much any Google service you can think of.
+Google Docs, like Gmail, is also blocked in China.
+You can’t access YouTube in China, Google search, Google Maps, Google Translate and yes…you can’t even access Gmail in China.
 Here’s a quick explanation of what you need to know in order to access Gmail – or any email address for that matter – while in China.

 Recommended Tool – NordVPN